 - Do NOT use the depth finder as a navigational aid to prevent collision, grounding, boat damage or personal injury. - When your boat is moving, submerged objects will NOT be seen until they are already under your boat. - Bottom depths may change too quickly to allow time for your boat to react. - If you suspect shallow water or submerged objects, run your boat at very slow speeds.

 Chapter 6: Plumbing

 Bilge Pump

-Your boat has a bilge pump for pumping water out of the bilge.
+Your boat is equipped with a bilge pump for pumping water out of the bilge.
+Use the switch at the helm to turn the bilge pump ON.